joeywu63/financial_planner/d1/product-and-planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+ Our product will allow students, applying to medical school, to calculate the overall costs for such a process and be informed of cheaper or free alternatives for certain steps in the process.
+ Information regarding how to lower medical school costs is currently spread out and difficult to keep track of.
+ FOR EXAMPLE: TODO provide concrete examples
+ Our website plans to be the single source of truth for students applying to medical school within Canada.
+ It will assist students in:
+ * planning out their application process in easy to follow steps
+ * optimizing costs for a specific set of inputs
+ * saving their planned application process and keeping track of it

+ It will also provide a medium for administrators to update cost information with ease.

+ TODO: INCLUDE MOCK UPS FROM LAUREN

 #### Q2: Who are your target users?